-Excelsior was the UK's first motorcycle manufacturer.
-The company's best-known bike, the 'Manxman', was named for the TT - or, Tourist Trophy - the devil-may-care road-race, on the Isle of Man.
+Excelsior was the first British motorbike manufacturer.
+The company\’s best-known machine, the Manxman, was named after the TT – Tourist Trophy.
+That being the ultimate devil-may-care road race – through the picturesque scenery of the Isle of Man.

-After Excelsior won the Lightweight TT - in 1933 - people began to sit up and take notice.
-The bike was was the so-called 'Mechanical Marvel'!
-Keen to capitalise on their success, Excelsior conceived a 'racing replica' roadster.
+In \’33, Excelsior took the Lightweight TT title.
+Overnight, the English firm became a motorcycling name to be reckoned with.
+The bike which achieved said feat was dubbed the \’Mechanical Marvel\’!
+Keen to capitalise on their success, Excelsior conceived a racing replica roadster.
 At the last, though, the project was cancelled.
-Excelsior feared its engine would prove too complex for 'Clubman'-level 'tinkering'.
+Excelsior were worried about long-term sales.
+They feared its engine might prove too complex for Clubman-level \’tinkering\’!

-While that change of heart was a loss to amateur racing, it was a boon to road riders.
-Instead of the 'race rep', Excelsior served up the Manxman.
-Its single overhead camshaft engine came in 250, 350 and 500cc guises.
-Light tuning sorted it for the track.
-Standard, it was more than adequate for country lane heroics.
-The Excelsior Manxman, then, was a product which pleased everyone.
-The finest hour of an historic marque!
+While that eleventh hour change of heart was a loss to amateur racing, it was a boon to road riders.
+Instead of the \’race rep\’ they had planned, Excelsior served up the more orthodox Manxman.
+Its single overhead camshaft motor came in 250, 350 and 500cc versions.
+For those so inclined, a bit of light tuning sorted it for the track.
+In standard trim, it was more than adequate for country lane heroics.
+In short, the Excelsior Manxman pleased everyone.
+In so doing, it signalled the finest hour for an historic marque!